sovit-123/vision_transformers/README.md

 * In the above command:
   * `--train-dir` should be path to the training directory where the images will be inside their respective class folders.
-  * `valid-dir` should be path to the validation directory where the images will be inside their respective class folders.
+  * `--valid-dir` should be path to the validation directory where the images will be inside their respective class folders.

 ### All Available Model Flags for `--model`